Catholic Church response to the Medjugorje apparitions

 Statue of Our Lady of Medjugorje.

 Various officials of the Catholic Church have been discerning the validity of alleged apparitions of Mary, the mother of Jesus in the Bosnian-Herzegovinian village of Medjugorje (Međugorje), known as Our Lady of Medjugorje, since they began on 24 June 1981.

-The Church has sought to provide guidance regarding the Marian apparitions to potential devotees and pilgrims.
-On 7 December 2017, Archbishop Henryk Hoser, Pope Francis' envoy to Medjugorje, announced that official pilgrimages are allowed, stating, "dioceses and other institutions can organize official pilgrimages."
-This pilgrimage was officially authorized by the Holy See in May 2019.
-The approval did not signify recognition of the apparitions, but was intended to acknowledge the faith and pastoral needs of the pilgrims.
-In August 2024, Pope Francis granted approval for devotions linked to Medjugorje: "The Dicastery for the Doctrine of the Faith, with the assent of Pope Francis, grants approval for devotion linked to Medjugorje, recognizing the abundant spiritual fruits received at the Sanctuary of the Queen of Peace without making a declaration on the supernatural character of the Marian apparitions."
+Official pilgrimages were officially authorized by the Holy See in May 2019.
+In August 2024, Pope Francis granted approval for devotions linked to Medjugorje.
+The Holy See has stated that these approvals do not signify recognition of the apparitions.